ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ## Expandable volume concepts
 {: #expandable-volume-concepts}

 Volume capacity can be expanded for data volumes attached to a virtual server instance.
-The volume must be in an _available_ state and the instance powered on.
+The volume must be in an _available_ state and the instance running.
 Your user authorization is verified prior to expanding the volume.
 You can use the [UI](#expand-vpc-volumes-ui), [CLI](#expand-vpc-volumes-cli), or [API](#expand-vpc-volumes-api) to expand volume capacity.
 You can expand the volume multiple times up to it's [maximum capacity limit](#exp-vols-capacity-IOPs-limitations).
 After expanding the volume, you and can't reduce the volume capacity.

 Expanded capacity is determined by the maximum allowed by the volume's profile.
 Volumes created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPs range.
 Volumes created using an [IOPs tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) can be expanded to the maximum size for its IOPs tier: